anthonypena97/employee-tracker/README.md

 [Node.js](https://nodejs.org/en/) is used for the backend.

-The[Inquirer.JS](https://www.npmjs.com/package/inquirer) and [console.table](https://www.npmjs.com/package/console.table) node packages are used.
+The [Inquirer.JS](https://www.npmjs.com/package/inquirer) and [console.table](https://www.npmjs.com/package/console.table) node packages are used.

 ## Description
 A user may create and manage their business database.
 The database allows for viewing all departments, roles, or employee list.
 One may also add a new department, role or employee, as well as update a current employee.